Visit Giardini Naxos

 Naxos was destroyed in 403 BC by Dionysius I - the tyrant of Syracuse -and its citizens were sold as slaves.
 The remaining population withdrew to a hill called 'Taurus' where the town of Tauromenium (today Taormina) was founded.
 A few ruins remain of original Naxos including antique basalt walls along the Santa Venera river, and some tombs dating from the fourth century BC.

 For 2000 years Naxos remained quiet, with occasional use as a station for changing horses or for growing citrus fruits and sugar cane.
 In the 15th century the bay was reinforced with towers added to the ancient medieval castle.
 Naxos slowly increased in importance and in the mid 19th century it became independent from Taormina under the name of Giardini Naxos.
 (The word Giardini is from 'gardens' after the citrus groves in the region).

-For lovers of excursions to natural highlights there are some interesting routes, such as a visit to the so-called Gole of Alcantara (13 kilometers from Giardini Naxos), famous for its extraordinaries basaltic rocks; while for the more active there is the possibility of an excursion to Mount Etna (and winter skiing).
+There are some interesting natural highlights nearby such as a visit to the so-called Gole of Alcantara (13 kilometers from Giardini Naxos), famous for its extraordinaries basaltic rocks; while for the more active there is the possibility of an excursion to Mount Etna (and winter skiing).

 Of course the beautiful town and resort of Taormina is a draw to everyone arriving on the eastern coast of Sicily and near to hear are a good number of "most beautiful villages of Italy" including Savoca where scenes from the Godfather were filmed and Castelmola which sits in the hills above Taormina.